Cloud-SPAN/aws-instances/README.md

 -   aws_loginKeyPair_create.sh
 -   aws_loginKeyPair_delete.sh
 -   colours_functions.sh
--   instances_create.sh
+-   csinstances_create.sh
--   instances_delete.sh
+-   csinstances_delete.sh
--   instances_start.sh
+-   csinstances_start.sh
--   instances_stop.sh
+-   csinstances_stop.sh

-The last four scripts, instances_create.sh, instances_delete.sh instances_start.sh and instances_stop.sh are meant to be invoked by the user as described below.
-The scripts named "aws_...sh" are meant to be invoked by the script instances_create.sh or instances_delete.sh, but can be invoked individually for debugging or improving purposes.
+The last four scripts, csinstances_create.sh, csinstances_delete.sh csinstances_start.sh and csinstances_stop.sh are meant to be invoked by the user as described below.
+The scripts named "aws_...sh" are meant to be invoked by the script csinstances_create.sh or csinstances_delete.sh, but can be invoked individually for debugging or improving purposes.
 The script colour_functions.sh provides (is "sourced" by) the other scripts with text colouring functions for the logging output of "the other scripts" to be easier to read.

 ## Running the scripts

 The scripts are to be invoked thus:
 ```
-$ instances_create.sh  instancesNamesFile
+$ csinstances_create.sh  instancesNamesFile
-$ instances_stop.sh    instancesNamesFile
+$ csinstances_stop.sh    instancesNamesFile
-$ instances_start.sh   instancesNamesFile
+$ csinstances_start.sh   instancesNamesFile
-$ instances_delete.sh  instancesNamesFile
+$ csinstances_delete.sh  instancesNamesFile
 ```
 The scripts named "aws...sh" are invoked the same way, for example: